dmackey199/IPPD_ImgProc/replication.md

 ```

 ## Upon Finishing
-Check out the test folder and test.md to check if everything is working!
+Check out the test folder within our cloned directory and test.md to check if everything is working!
+Ex: cd Desktop/ImgProc/IPPD_ImgProc

 ## Troubleshooting